Jump to Section

 Multiple reviews of the therapeutic potential of CBD have been appraised and published7-12 (Pisanti, S. et al, 2017; Booz, G. W, 2011; Pertwee, R. G, 2008; Laprairie, R. B et al., 2015; Campos et al., 2012; World Health Organization) with an overwhelming amount of evidence for immunomodulation and modulation of neuronal and cardiovascular function.
 Here the science of CBD is reviewed and research has gone into the specific complications associated with diabetes.

 Sativex® and Epidiolex® from GW pharmaceuticals are two pharmaceuticals that have been developed that are a purified form of plant-derived cannabinoids.
 FDA approval is still pending for Sativex® but Epidiolex® has been approved for the management of seizure intensity and frequency of people with Lennox-Gastaut Syndrome (LGS) and Huntington’s disease.

 Epidiolex® is a high purity CBD product and Sativex® is a 1:1 CBD/ THC formulation with a few other minor cannabinoids.
 Some states and jurisdictions have legalized marijuana in which case products that include THC are very accessible.
-Since CBD is highly non-toxic or psychoactive, many formulations are available legally which include oils, tinctures, nasal sprays, edibles, topicals, capsules, and flower.
+Since CBD is highly non-toxic or psychoactive, many formulations are available legally which include many CBD products like oils, tinctures, nasal sprays, edibles, topicals, capsules, and flower.

 A tincture is essentially CBD dissolved in ethanol and later incorporated into an oil such as MCT.
 CBD is fat-soluble and therefore most products appear oily.
 Tinctures are applied dropwise sublingually (under the tongue) or sprayed orally for the highest % absorption of the bloodstream14,15 (Stott, C. G et al., 2013; Lucas, C. J., 2018).